 E1 · G1

 The foundational epicentre of independent New Orleans hip-hop production.
-A substantial brick house with an expansive yard located at the intersection of Lizardi and North Robertson Street in the Ninth Ward.
+A substantial brick house with an expansive yard located at the corner in the Ninth Ward.
 It housed the legendary bedroom studio of Byron "Big Fingers" Jupiter Jr. Equipped with an industrialized wall of sound — including 18-inch subwoofers, 15-inch woofers, heavy-duty compression horns, and Peavey SP-1 and SP-2 enclosures — this site served as the incubator for the earliest bedroom recordings of Tim Smooth, Sporty T, Gregory D, and Loki.
 It was characterized by an environment of deep family stability, supported by Jup's father, who maintained a calm, permissive space for round-the-clock sonic experimentation.

 E1 · E2